SixLabors/ImageSharp.Drawing/samples/DrawingBackendBenchmark/README.md

 - `SkiaSharp (GPU)`: Skia using a GPU-backed `GRContext` when the hidden GL host is available
 - `WebGPU`: the offscreen `ImageSharp.Drawing.WebGPU` backend

 The sample always starts with the CPU and Skia CPU paths.
-The WebGPU backend is added only when `WebGPUEnvironment.TryProbeComputePipelineSupport(...)` succeeds.
+The WebGPU backend is added only when `WebGPUEnvironment.ProbeComputePipelineSupport()` returns `WebGPUEnvironmentError.Success`.
 The Skia GPU backend is added once the hidden `SKGLControl` has produced a usable `GRContext`.

 ## What the UI shows